Q: What is Amazon Systems Manager?

 Q: What is Inventory?

 The Inventory capability in Systems Manager provides visibility into an instance's software catalog and configuration.
-You can set up Inventory to gather detail on a variety of instance attributes such as installed applications, AWS components and agents, network configuration, OS details, and more.
+You can set up Inventory to gather detail on a variety of instance attributes such as installed applications, Amazon Web Services components and agents, network configuration, OS details, and more.
 Then use the powerful query feature to assess compliance and identify instances in need of remediation across your fleet.

 Q: Who should use Inventory?